 How do price comparison sites work?

-This is helpful for informing your pricing strategy.
-You don’t want to be priced too much above similar products, but you need to make sure you charge enough to turn a profit.
+Comparison platforms can help you develop your pricing strategy.
+You don’t want to price yourself out of consideration, but you need to make sure you charge enough to turn a profit.

 What’s the best price comparison site?